Skip to main content

 Church pews where NFC tap-to-give plates are passed during the offering moment

-1. The Real Cost: NFC Plates vs. Other Giving Tech
+1. The Real Cost: NFC Giving ROI Starts with Lower Upfront Spend

 Before we get into ROI, let’s talk about what churches are actually spending on giving technology right now.
-If you’ve ever priced out a giving kiosk, a text-to-give service, or even a dedicated giving app, you know the numbers add up fast.
+If you’ve ever priced out a giving kiosk (see our kiosk vs NFC comparison), a text-to-give service, or even a dedicated giving app, you know the numbers add up fast.

 Here’s what the landscape looks like in 2026: